itstreefam/codeHistories/README.md

 ### V2.x

 Added support for Linux.
 A custom "Code Histories commit" button is added to enforce correct output capture behavior (i.e. only when the user clicks on this button).
-Any direct interactions with the "Code" terminal (cd, ls, pip install/uninstall, using up/down arrow key up to access next/previous execution, etc.) is ignored and will not trigger a git commit.
+For directly typed executions in the terminal, there has not been a better solution than asking the user to reconfirm valid output.txt via yes/no commit pop-up.

 ## Contact